-Where your decision process should probably focus is on where you'll most notice the improvements a high-end guitar will bring.
+Where you focus your decision process on is where you'll probably most notice the improvements a high-end guitar will bring.
 The pickups will likely allow you to access a wider range of high quality tones.
 The playability across the fretboard should be immaculate.
 And, above all, a $2,000 guitar should be something that shouts “play me!” every time you look at it.

 The best electric guitars under $2,000 right now